masterwebmonkey/Sanford.Multimedia.Midi/README.md

 =======================
 I have FL Studio and I wanted to use my APC mini in performace mode.

-You can use midi-ox and loopMIDi to map notes it Kinda works up to a point.
+You can use midi-ox and loopMIDI to map notes and it kind of works up to a point.

 I went looking and did not find much.